Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 Heredity;

-- violations hormonal background;
+- violations hormonal levels;

 - chronic diseases upper respiratory tract;